Feminism in the Republic of Ireland: Legal rights

-Also in 1973, the marriage bar was removed in Ireland.
-It had been introduced in 1932, and had prevented any married woman from working in the public sector.
+In 1973, the marriage bar was removed in Ireland.
+It had prevented any married woman from working in the public sector.

 McGee v.
-The Attorney General [1974] IR 284 was a case in the Irish Supreme Court in 1974 that referenced Article 41 of the Irish Constitution.
+The Attorney General (1973) was a case in the Irish Supreme Court in 1973 that referenced Article 41 of the Irish Constitution.
 It concerned Mary McGee, whose condition was such that she was advised by her physician that if she would become pregnant again her life would be endangered.
 She was then instructed to use a diaphragm and spermicidal jelly that was prescribed to her.
 However, Section 17 of the Criminal Law Amendment Act, 1935 prohibited her from acquiring the prescription.
 The Supreme Court ruled by a 4 to 1 majority in favor of her, after determining that married couples have the constitutional right to make private decisions on family planning.

-Prior to the Family Home Protection Act, 1976, a husband could sell or mortgage the family home, without the consent or even knowledge of his wife.
+Prior to the Family Home Protection Act 1976, a husband could sell or mortgage the family home without the consent or knowledge of his wife.

-The Employment Equality Act of 1977 prohibited most gender discrimination in employment.
+The Employment Equality Act 1977 prohibited most gender discrimination in employment.

-In 1979, the Health (Family Planning) Act, 1979 allowed the sale of contraceptives in Ireland, upon presentation of a prescription.
+The Health (Family Planning) Act 1979 allowed the sale of contraceptives in Ireland, upon presentation of a prescription.

 A setback for second-wave feminism in Ireland occurred in 1983, when the Eighth Amendment of the Constitution of Ireland was passed, which recognized "the unborn" as having a right to life equal to that of "the mother".
 As such, abortions could only be legally conducted in Ireland if they occurred as the result of a medical intervention performed to save the life of the pregnant woman, and later due to legislation, this risk to the woman's life also included risk from suicide.
 However, in 2018 the Eighth Amendment was repealed by referendum.

 Ireland acceded to the Convention on the Elimination of All Forms of Discrimination against Women in 1985.

-Also in 1985, the Health (Family Planning) (Amendment) Act, 1985 allowed the sale of condoms and spermicides to people over 18 in Ireland without having to present a prescription.
+The Health (Family Planning) (Amendment) Act 1985 allowed the sale of condoms and spermicides to people over 18 in Ireland, without requiring a prescription.

-The Domicile and Recognition of Foreign Divorces Act, 1986, abolished the dependent domicile of the wife.
+The Domicile and Recognition of Foreign Divorces Act 1986, abolished the dependent domicile of the wife.

 The Family Law Act 1988 abolished the legal action for restitution of conjugal rights.

 Employment

-The marriage bar was introduced in Ireland in 1932, and prevented any married woman from working in the public sector.
+The marriage bar was introduced in Ireland in 1924 and prevented any married woman from working in the public sector.
 It was abolished in 1973.

-The Employment Equality Act, 1977 prohibited most gender discrimination in employment.
+The Employment Equality Act 1977 prohibited most gender discrimination in employment.

-The Employment Equality Act, 1998 upholds gender equality in employment.
+The Employment Equality Act 1998 upholds gender equality in employment.

 In Ireland, the female employment rate stretched to 60.6% in 2007 before decreasing to 57.6% in 2009 and it continued to reduce over the next three years to rest at 55.2% by 2012.
 However, there was a small growth within the female employment rate to 55.9% in 2014, but men worked an average of 39.2 hours a week in paid employment in 2013 in contrast to women with 31.2 hours per week.